 This is the recommended time to test for best accuracy.
 Testing at this point:

-- Detects most infections
+- Detects most substances

 - Provides reliable results